Direct Transmit Program – Frequently Asked Questions

 The BOE has “certified” the Direct Transmitter has demonstrated the capability of transmitting the correct return information and required data at the time of testing.
 It does not mean the BOE supports or provides validity to the product or services offered by a Direct Transmitter.
 The BOE does not support any one Direct Transmitter and Direct Transmitters should not misrepresent the BOE’s position on this matter.

 If you are not certified, you will not be able to file returns using Direct Transmit.
 You, and/or your clients, must continue to file returns as required by the BOE.
-Tax or fee payers should consider utilizing BOE-file to file their return.
+Tax or fee payers should consider utilizing the BOE's online filing system.

 Once you are certified to transmit return data using Direct Transmit, you generally will not have to be recertified unless changes to the XML Schemas are made.